gdw-workshop/2018_GDW_Workshop/exercises/Blast_exercise.md

    -out camel_ferritin.blastout.tsv
 ```
 Open the contents of the new output file.
 What is different?
 Do you think this would be easier or more difficult than the previous output to calculate various statistics, make plots, etc?
+The result is actually a tab-delimited file, which can easily be imported into Excel or other spreadsheet software.
+What does each column represent (hint: try looking at the manual using `blastp -help`)?

 ## Part 2:  Building a database and local BLAST
 The remote blast above is convenient, but when no internet connection is available, or when there are thousands of sequences, this may not be optimal.
 In these cases and many others, it is easiest to build your own BLAST database and perform the search on your own computer.